 No processed worries

 Many processed foods contain sugar, additives, preservatives and artificial colors – many of which contain little, if any, nutrient value.
 When something comes straight from the ground to the grocery shelves, there’s no need to worry about unhealthy things being added to them.
-Recent research by Stanford University has shown that trace amounts of pesticides in conventional whole foods do not pose any health concerns and are, in fact, as healthy as organic foods.
+Research by Stanford University has shown that trace amounts of pesticides in conventional whole foods do not pose any health concerns and are, in fact, as healthy as organic foods.

 No fast food side affects